To survive long term, your business must have a rigid footing and flexible delivery.

 Grow from this.

 The great gyms will survive the covid crisis.
 But the best gyms will actually grow.

 Many people, stuck at home, are discovering fitness for the first time.
 The combination of online coaching, privacy and time is allowing people to pursue their health even while sheltering from the coronavirus.
 When they emerge, some will want to take the next step: You’ll find a whole new group of “early adopters” in your market again.
 For a short time, “free trials classes” on Saturday might work again, just as they did back in 2010.

 And yes, some of your clients might prefer to just stay online.
 But that’s OK—you can just keep coaching them online.
 Antifragile businesses win both ways.
 Antifragile businesses gain from disorder.

 In “Antifragile,” Taleb wrote that “difficulty is what wakes up the genius.”

 Online coaching was always an option for gym owners and coaches.
-We even had a whole course on online coaching in our Roadmap before the crisis!
+We even had a whole course on online coaching in our Growth ToolKit before the crisis!
 But until the situation became urgent, few people launched an online program.
 Now that they have, most will keep it and grow their businesses.